Common Cat Allergy Symptoms | Signs To Look Our For

 Managing Cat Allergies

-While complete avoidance of cats may seem like the most straightforward solution, it's not always practical.
+While complete avoidance of cats may seem like the most straightforward solution, it's not practical.
 Instead, a dedicated approach to managing cat allergies involves a combination of environmental modifications, medical interventions, and allergen-neutralizing products.

 Environmental Modifications